Salas y Gómez and Nazca ridges

 Emperor Seamounts

 People might not think of the Hawaiian Islands as part of a vast underwater mountain range, but in a manner of speaking that’s what they are – the unsubmerged parts of the mountain range.
 Extending across over 2,000 km of seafloor between the north westernmost point of the Hawaiian Islands and the Kuril-Kamchatka Trench lies a chain of more than 80 underwater mountains - the Emperor Seamounts.
-Nine of the peaks of the seamounts bear the names of revered Japanese rulers from the last two millennia, an appropriate symbol of their imperial majesty.
+Nine of their peaks bear the names of revered Japanese rulers from the last two millennia, an appropriate symbol of their imperial majesty.

 The nutrient-rich waters of the Emperor Seamounts support vast biodiversity.
 Tunas and whales swim above their summits, and the skies are filled with seabirds.
 The world’s oldest known wild bird, an albatross named Wisdom, has been foraging in the area for at least the last 70 years.
 Longevity is a theme below the waves too – a hugely varied array of cold-water corals have formed most of the complex sea-floor habitats along the mountain chain, slowly growing millimetres each year.
 Among these, black corals are some of the oldest animals on Earth – there are colonies on the Emperor Seamounts which date back an astonishing 4,200 years.
 Among the deep-water habitats, diverse corals and sponges make beautiful forests of fans, trees, whips and other forms, providing shelter for countless fish species and a high number of invertebrates.